Withington Pub Quiz League

 Question of the week was the entire Manchester pubs round.
 Strangely both teams scored heavily on that and, being Mancunian, it was much more accessible than its progenitor from our opponents."

-Question of the Week
+The Question of the Week

-Despite the comments above from Kieran, the vote this week goes to Round 5 Question 6 which completely defeated Fr M and the massed bands of Irish Withquizzers:
+Despite the comments above from Kieran, the vote this week goes to Round 5 Question 6 which completely defeated Fr M and the massed bands of Irish WithQuizzers:

 Ignoring Northern Ireland, Donegal borders just one other Irish county.
 Which is it?